Hiram Wesley Evans: Klan growth and political activism

-In the early years of Evans' tenure, the Klan reached record enrollment; estimates of its peak range from 2.5 to 6 million members, but records are poor and the figure cannot be accurately determined.
+In the early years of Evans's tenure, the Klan reached record enrollment; estimates of its peak range from 2.5 to 6 million members, but records are poor and the figure cannot be accurately determined.
 He also dramatically increased the organization's total assets, more than doubling them from July 1922 to July 1923.
 Evans changed the way that chapter leaders were paid by insisting that they receive a fixed salary, rather than commissions based on membership fees, in a move that lowered their income.
 Although previous Imperial Wizards had lived in lavish properties, Evans initially settled into an apartment after his promotion.
 The sociologist Rory McVeigh of the University of Notre Dame argues that the increase in membership was owing to the Klan's exploitation of a "favorable political context," particularly since native-born white-settler Americans were fearful after increased immigration caused them to compete for jobs and housing in many cities.
 Evans had high hopes for the Klan, saying in 1923 that he aimed to reach 10 million members.
 That year, he spoke at the largest Klan gathering in history, a Fourth of July meeting in rural Indiana that was attended by over 200,000.

 Evans sought to include more members from the Southwest in leadership; previously, the Klan had been led by people from the Southeast.
 In 1922, Evans supported the successful U.S. Senate candidacy of Texas Democrat Earle Bradford Mayfield, an event that demonstrated that Klan-supported candidates could win prominent offices.
 The next year, Evans returned to Texas for the state fair, where 75,000 people gathered for a "Klan day" celebration.
 He devoted funds to fighting Jack C. Walton, the anti-Klan governor of Oklahoma; to the group's joy, Walton was impeached and removed from office in 1923.
 However, the Oklahoma legislature soon passed several anti-Klan bills.

 Evans published instructions for local Klan leaders that detailed how to run meetings, recruit new members, and speak to local gatherings.
 He advised leaders to avoid "raving hysterically" in favor of "[a] scientific... presentation of facts."
 In addition, he urged them to forbid members from bringing their Klan regalia home from meetings and to perform background checks on applicants.
 He instructed Klan members to shun vigilantism but to assist police and attempted, with some success, to recruit police officers into the Klan.
 Emphasizing the difference between his organization and the more violent 19th-century Ku Klux Klan, Evans formed Klan-themed groups for children.
 As the Klan attempted to portray itself as a movement led by cultured, well-educated people, its leaders spoke about education in the US.
 Evans believed that public schools could create a homogeneous society and saw education advocacy as an effective form of public relations.